6 Hauntingly Wonderful Haunted Hotels in New York 2025

 Now, these ghosts aren't your typical spooky spirits.
 They seem more like they're just adding a bit of supernatural flair to your mountain getaway.
 Think of them as the original guests who never quite checked out, adding an extra layer of charm to the already enchanting Mohonk Mountain House.

-If you want more of the outdoors, check out our favorite glamping sites in Upstate New York.
+If you're looking for more outdoor experiences, consider our favorite glamping sites in Upstate New York.

 See Photos, Reviews, & More